 - CT scan of the head

 If there is a suspicion of obstructive sleep apnea or another sleep disorder, the doctor may schedule a sleep study test.
 For the test, you will have to spend the night in a sleep center or hospital to be observed by a sleep specialist.
-Throughout the night, your heart rate, blood pressure, heart rhythm, brainwaves, breathing, oxygenation, and other body movements will be monitored for any signs of a sleep disorder.
+Throughout the night, your heart rate, blood pressure, heart rhythm, brainwaves, breathing problem, oxygenation, and other body movements will be monitored for any signs of a sleep disorder.

 Some cases of drowsiness may be treated at home, especially if they are caused by lifestyle factors such as irregular working hours, or a mental state such as anxiety.